odoo/odoo/doc/webservices/upgrade.rst

 '''''''''''

-If the call is successful, the value associated to the *request* key will be a dictionary containing your SFTP connexion parameters:
+If the call is successful, the value associated to the *request* key will be a dictionary containing your SFTP connection parameters:

 * ``hostname``: the host address to connect to
 * ``sftp_port``: the port to connect to